Garrett-Productions/udemyUltimateSEO/SectionsOfSEOCourse/onPageSEO.md

 - this is a google keyword query and it will return every page on your site with the keyword Algorithm in it
 - By internally linking a keyword such as "Algorithm" we can search like this and find all results or pages from our query

-QUIZ
-1. What is the definition of on page SEO?
-- any change you make on the site to improve visibility

-2.What is the most effective "King" you can optimise when it comes to Onpage SEO.
-- URL

-3. Complete the following sentence: Image Atl Text helps..
-- Visually impaired individuals.

-4. What is an Internal link?
-- interrnal web page link in your site

-5.True or false - Internal links are not helpful when it comes to increasing the relevancy of a page.
-- False